-With a range of different landscapes and many different terrains within easy reach, Husavik is an excellent base from which to explore Iceland’s ornithology.
-Following is a summary of each locale, but you can also explore the region as a whole on eBird’s Hotspot Explorer.
+With a range of different landscapes and many different terrains within easy reach, Húsavík is an excellent base from which to explore Iceland’s ornithology.
+Following is a summary of each locale, but you can also explore the region as a whole on eBird’s Hotspot Explorer or following the different birding trails.
+To increase the likeliness of spotting rare species take an experienced guide with you or book a scheduled tour.

 By the Lakes